filippofilip95/car-logos-dataset/README.md

     - In this case useful for you is the item property `thumb`, `optimized` and `original`
     - These properties are urls for direct embedding of image.

+## Contributing

+Crawler and optimization script is included in `/src/` folder and it's written with `Node.js` and `TypeScript`

+If you would like to improve it feel free to open Issue or Pull Request

 ## License

 - [MIT](https://choosealicense.com/licenses/mit/)